rajtyagi2718/tic-tac-toe/README.md

 TS has minimal variance and outstanding learning rate.
 It converges weakly within 200 games.
 When experimenting with random values initalization, it often converges within 100 games.
 Where as Q only updates the root of each minimax search tree toward the result of the search, TS adjusts all interior nodes as well, thus fully utilizing each search.

 ## Tree Strap Generalizability
-Self-play RL shows promise for larger games as well.
-With feature extraction, function approximation, and Alpha Beta search with greater depth, TS can be extended to more complex games.
+Self-play RL shows promise for larger games.
+With feature extraction, function approximation, and Alpha Beta search of greater depth, TS can be extended to more complex games.